Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Some of the biggest sources of inbound, organic traffic—search engines and social media sites—are sending less referral traffic to websites than ever before.
 Community content promotion isn’t generating as many referrals as it used to.

 Even HubSpot—whose founders coined the term “inbound marketing”—recently changed its stance on ads, writing: “If you’re not using ads in your marketing mix today, you’re likely not doing everything you can to provide customers with helpful, relevant content at every stage of the buyer’s journey.”

 So If you struggled last year to hit your marketing goals using inbound-only tactics, this year may be the perfect time to incorporate some outbound marketing into your overall strategy.

 Like most marketers and marketing managers, you want to know how well your efforts are translating into results each month.
-Which sources generate the most leads?
+How much traffic and new contact conversions do you get?
+How many new contacts do you get from organic sessions?
+How are your email campaigns performing?
 How well are your landing pages converting?
-Are you going to hit your lead generation goals for the month?
 You might have to scramble to put all of this together in a single report, but now you can have it all at your fingertips in a single Databox dashboard.

-Our HubSpot Lead Generation Dashboard includes data from HubSpot Marketing with key performance metrics like:
+Our Marketing Overview Dashboard includes data from Google Analytics 4 and HubSpot Marketing with key performance metrics like:

-Now you can benefit from the experience of our HubSpot Marketing experts, who have put together a plug-and-play Databox template that contains all the essential metrics for monitoring and analyzing your most effective lead sources, landing page conversion rates, the volume of MQLs and SQLs generated, and more.
+Now you can benefit from the experience of our Google Analytics and HubSpot Marketing experts, who have put together a plug-and-play Databox template that contains all the essential metrics for monitoring your leads.
 It’s simple to implement and start using as a standalone dashboard or in marketing reports, and best of all, it’s free!

 You can easily set it up in just a few clicks – no coding required.